Cybersecurity Laws and Regulations 1 (Part 1 of 2)

 2. Criminal Laws

 Criminal laws are beyond the focus of this article, but since we are talking laws, it’s worth a mention.
 And it can be helpful for many to get a reminder of the difference between criminal and civil laws.
 Criminal laws can be used to bring cybercrime offenders to justice.
 Our criminal justice system provides for the toughest of actions and penalties that our legal system can impose – arrest and incarceration.
-Criminal laws applicable to cyber include traditional laws regarding theft and fraud plus newer cybercrime specific laws.
+Criminal laws applicable to cyber include traditional laws regarding theft and fraud plus [relatively] newer cybercrime specific laws.
 Criminal laws are enforced by police, investigators, agents, and prosecutors at the local, state, and federal levels.
-Unfortunately, cybercrime criminal investigation and enforcement lags far behind the rampant criminal activity, and this is an area our government needs to improve upon.
-Obviously, organizations should ensure their operations are conducted without violating any criminal laws.
+Unfortunately, cybercrime criminal investigation and enforcement lags far behind the rampant criminal activity, and is an area our government needs to improve upon.
+Obviously, organizations should ensure they do not violate any criminal laws.

 3. Traditional Civil Laws

 Before delving into newer laws created specifically to address the challenges of technology, we should review some longstanding legal principles that are important to the information age; negligence, contract, and litigation.